ForbesLindesay/atdatabases/docs/validate-unicode.md

  * Replace any un-matched surrogate pairs with \uFFFD so that
  * the string is guaranteed to be a valid utf8 string.
  */
-export declare function removeInvalidUnicode(str: string): string;
+export function removeInvalidUnicode(str: string): string;

 /**
  * Return true if there are no un-matched surrogate pairs, otherwise
  * return false.
  */
-export declare function isValidUnicode(str: string): boolean;
+export function isValidUnicode(str: string): boolean;

 /**
  * Throw an error if the string has unmatched surrogate pairs